Pest of the West: Plot summary

-At the Krusty Krab, SpongeBob discovers that his friend Patrick Star had a famous relative named Patrick Revere (a parody of Paul Revere), who warned Bikini Bottom of vicious man-eating mollusks during the 17th century.
-Later, Mr. Krabs, SpongeBob's boss, reveals that he also had a famous relative—his great-great-grandpappy Krabs, who invented "The Spendthrift Bill Fold System", a booby trap that baits its victims with a dollar bill.
-Disappointed, SpongeBob walks into the park where he observes a statue covered in poop and runs into Sandy, who reveals that her great-aunt named Rosie Cheeks was the first squirrel to discover oil in Texas.
+At the Krusty Krab, SpongeBob discovers that his friend Patrick Star had a famous relative named Patrick Revere, who warned Bikini Bottom of vicious man-eating mollusks during the 17th century.
+Later, Mr. Krabs reveals that he also had a famous relative—his great-great-grandpappy Krabs, who invented "The Spendthrift Bill Fold System", a booby trap that baits its victims with a dollar bill.
+Disappointed that he lacks a famous relative, SpongeBob walks into the park where he observes a statue covered in poop and runs into Sandy, who reveals that her great-aunt named Rosie Cheeks was the first squirrel to discover oil in Texas.
 Feeling sorry for SpongeBob, Sandy takes him to a library.
 SpongeBob learns that he is the great-great-great-grandson of a Western hero called SpongeBuck SquarePants.
 Sandy begins to tell SpongeBob the story of SpongeBuck.

 In the story, SpongeBuck SquarePants takes a train to a town named Dead Eye Gulch.
 He goes to The Dead Eye Funeral and Ice Cream Parlor, and later to a western saloon called the Krusty Kantina.
-There he meets William Krabs (Mr. Krabs' ancestor), Hopalong Tentacles (Squidward's ancestor, a parody of Hopalong Cassidy) and Polene Puff (Mrs. Puff's ancestor).
+There he meets William Krabs (Mr. Krabs' ancestor), Hopalong Tentacles (Squidward's ancestor) and Polene Puff (Mrs. Puff's ancestor).
 SpongeBuck is mistakenly made the sheriff, learning that the previous sheriff had died.
-Later, Pecos Patrick Star (Patrick's ancestor, a parody of Pecos Bill), arrives and warns everybody that the town's villain, Dead Eye Plankton (Plankton's ancestor), will arrive and sing a song called "Dead Eye".
+Later, Pecos Patrick Star (Patrick's ancestor), arrives and warns everybody that the town's villain, Dead Eye Plankton will arrive and sing a song called "Dead Eye".
 Dead Eye Plankton then arrives and challenges SpongeBuck to a duel at high noon.
 SpongeBuck gets kicked away to a desert, where he meets Pecos Patrick Star.
-Pecos Patrick tells SpongeBuck that he must smack Dead Eye Plankton several times to defeat him.
+Pecos tells SpongeBuck that he must smack Dead Eye Plankton several times to defeat him.
 When they get back into town, SpongeBuck meets Dead Eye Plankton and the two proceed to have a western duel.
 SpongeBuck then accidentally steps on Dead Eye, defeating him.
-The next scene shows William Krabs profiting by having the people of Dead Eye Gulch step on Dead Eye Plankton in exchange for one dollar.
-Eventually, the people build a golden statue of SpongeBuck to show their gratitude.
+The people build a golden statue of SpongeBuck to show their gratitude.
 SpongeBuck says that if he ever has a great-great-great-great-great-grandson, he wants him to say he was proud of his grandfather.

 After hearing the story, the two friends go back to the park.
 SpongeBob realizes that the statue is covered in jellyfish feces and cleans it, which is actually a statue of SpongeBuck.
 The episode concludes with SpongeBob saying that someday people will know the name SpongeBob SquarePants, unaware of the fact that the jellyfish have returned.
-In the epilogue, SpongeBuck and Pecos Patrick sing a reprise of "Idiot Friends".